 Manage streaming endpoints with the Azure portal

-This topic shows how to use the Azure portal to manage streaming endpoints.
+This article shows how to use the Azure portal to manage streaming endpoints.

-For information about how to scale the streaming endpoint, see this topic.
+For information about how to scale the streaming endpoint, see this article.

 Start managing streaming endpoints

 To start managing streaming endpoints for your account, do the following.

 - In the Azure portal, select your Azure Media Services account.

 You are only billed when your Streaming Endpoint is in running state.

 To add/delete streaming endpoint using the Azure portal, do the following:

 To add a streaming endpoint, click the + Endpoint at the top of the page.